 This is exactly what’s happening in the business travel market.
 Only this time, the stakes are incredibly high.
 The expense management market size is estimated at somewhere around 2.5 billion USD.

-Compare that with the corporate business travel market, which hit 1.3 trillion in 2016 and is forecasted to hit 1.6 trillion in 2020.
+Compare that with the corporate business travel market, which hit 1.3 trillion in 2016 and, while it was one of the most negatively affected sectors during the pandemic, it is expected to recover and reach US$829.5 billion by the year 2027.
 It makes sense when you think about it.
-With expense management, you’re buying a tool to help you track money, but with travel management you’re actually choosing where your money will go.
+With expense management, you’re buying a tool to help you track money, but with travel management, you’re actually choosing where your money will go.
 Who will get a piece of this massive pie?

-Why the travel management software category is booming (and still growing)
+Why the travel management software category is still growing

 Here are the problems that travel management software can solve: